pozirk/ANELicenseChecker/readme.txt

 # About
 Application Licensing is an Adobe AIR native extension (ANE) for Android that works with Google Play and Samsung Apps (Zirconia).
+It provides preventive measures against illegal distribution of your app.

 # Docs